Skip to main content

 Regulations and Lawsuits

 Strong regulatory efforts have drastically reduced lead poisoning in recent decades.
 In the late 1970s, around 88% of U.S. children had significant lead blood levels.
-This rate was reduced to less than 1% by 2012.
+This rate declined to less than 1% by 2012.
 Today, federal and state governments tightly regulate the use of lead in water supplies and the atmosphere.

-Lawsuits have also played a part in reducing the amount of lead in the environment.
-People suffering from lead poisoning have brought product liability lawsuits against paint manufacturers and construction companies.
-These lawsuits can recover compensation for people suffering from health problems after being exposed to lead.
+These lawsuits help lead poisoning victims recover compensation after being exposed to lead.
 They have also raised awareness about the dangers of lead and prompted companies to remove dangerous products from the market.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help